bobbradley/ietf/draft-bradley-dnssd-private-discovery.md

 |EPK1/EPK2		|Ephemeral Public Key.
 32-byte Curve25519 public key.
 |TS1			|Timestamp.
 4-byte timestamp.
 See Timestamps (#timestamps).
 |SIG1/SIG2		|Signature.
 64-byte Ed25519 signature.
 |ESIG1/ESIG2	|Encrypted signature.
-Ed25519 signature encrypted with ChaCha20-Poly1305.
-Formatted as the 64-byte encrypted portion followed by a 16-byte MAC (96 bytes total).
+Ed25519 signature encrypted with AES-SIV-CMAC-512.
 |EMSG1/EMSG2	|Encrypted message.
-Message encrypted with ChaCha20-Poly1305.
-Formatted as the N-byte encrypted portion followed by a 16-byte MAC (N + 16 bytes total).
+Message encrypted with AES-SIV-CMAC-512.

 # Security Considerations

 * Privacy considerations are specified in draft-cheshire-dnssd-privacy-considerations.
 * Ephemeral key exchange uses elliptic curve Diffie-Hellman (ECDH) with Curve25519 as specified in [@!RFC7748].
 * Signing and verification uses Ed25519 as specified in [@!RFC8032].
-* Symmetric encryption uses ChaCha20-Poly1305 as specified in [@!RFC7539].
+* Symmetric encryption uses AES-SIV-CMAC-512 as specified in [@!RFC5297].
 * Key derivation uses HKDF as specified in [@!RFC5869] with SHA-512 as the hash function.
 * Randoms and randomization MUST use cryptographic random numbers.